PretendoNetwork/Yeah/README.md

 # Yeah!

-"Yeah!" is a minimal "framework" intended to make writing web applications for 3DS/Wii U titles (Miiverse, TVii, etc.) feel a bit more modern.
+"Yeah!" is a minimal framework intended to make writing web applications for 3DS/Wii U titles (Miiverse, TVii, etc.) feel a bit more modern.
 The framework acts essentially as just a wrapper for Express routes with some enforced project structure conventions and a couple extra features sprinkled on top, still giving you access to the underlying Express data if you should need it to manage a request in effectively the same way you would a normal Express application.
 The goal is not to be a powerful web app framework like Nuxt/Next.
 The main goals are:

 - Feel modern
 - Automatic JSX SSR.
 Every route (both `pages` and `server`) run *on the server*, so you can do things like querying Mongo in a `pages` route or do SSE in a `server` route.